Bulgaria Digital Nomad Visa - 2026 Update

 Additional Costs: Beyond official fees, applicants may need to budget for costs such as document translations, apostille/legalization, and health insurance premiums.
 These can vary widely depending on your home country and chosen insurance provider.

-Overall, while the Bulgaria Digital Nomad Visa involves several fees, it is generally considered affordable compared to other European long-term visas, especially when factoring in Bulgaria’s lower living costs and favorable taxation for remote workers.
+Overall, while Bulgaria does not offer an official Digital Nomad Visa, the costs associated with its long-stay visa and residence permit process are generally considered affordable compared to other European options, especially when factoring in Bulgaria’s lower living costs and favorable taxation for remote workers.

 Taxes for People With a Bulgaria Digital Nomad Visa

-One of the main advantages of the Bulgaria Digital Nomad Visa is the country’s favorable tax regime for foreign remote workers.
-However, it’s important to understand your obligations to remain compliant while living in Bulgaria.
+One of the main advantages of living in Bulgaria as a remote worker is the country’s favorable tax regime.
+However, it’s important to understand your obligations to remain compliant while staying in the country.

-Holders of the digital nomad visa who spend 183 days or more in Bulgaria generally become tax residents.
-As a tax resident, your global income may be subject to Bulgaria’s flat 10% personal income tax, which is among the lowest in the European Union.
-This can make Bulgaria an attractive base for remote workers who want to minimize their tax burden while enjoying EU residency benefits.
+As a tax resident, your worldwide income may be subject to Bulgaria’s flat 10% personal income tax, which is among the lowest in the European Union.
+This makes Bulgaria an attractive base for digital nomads looking for a relatively simple and low-tax environment.

 For those who spend less than 183 days in Bulgaria, you are usually considered a non-resident for tax purposes.
-Non-residents are only taxed on income sourced within Bulgaria, which typically does not include most foreign remote work.
-This distinction is crucial for planning your finances, especially if you work for clients or employers outside of Bulgaria.
+Non-residents are typically only taxed on income sourced within Bulgaria, which generally does not include most foreign remote work.

-Additionally, Bulgaria has tax treaties with many countries to prevent double taxation, meaning you can often avoid being taxed twice on the same income.
-Digital nomads should consult a tax professional to ensure compliance with both their home country and the Bulgarian tax authorities.
+Additionally, Bulgaria has tax treaties with many countries to help prevent double taxation.
+This means you can often avoid being taxed twice on the same income, depending on your home country’s agreements with Bulgaria.

-While the visa itself does not impose any taxes, understanding and planning around Bulgaria’s tax system is essential for a smooth experience and to take full advantage of the country’s low tax rates.
+While no specific digital nomad tax regime exists, understanding and planning around Bulgaria’s tax system is essential for a smooth experience and to make the most of the country’s low tax rates.
+Consulting a qualified tax professional is strongly recommended.

 Living in Bulgaria with the Digital Nomad Visa